Solomon-Ojukotimi/Data-VIsualisation-with-excel/README.md

 # Data-VIsualisation-with-excel
 About this project
-This is a simple Sales Dashboard for an imaginary Coffee shop created in Excel, it  provides interactive,  visually engaging and a fundamental insights into the sales activities and trends of this organisation, providing key performance indicators such as average price of products, revenue earned, relationship between time and products sales.
+This is a simple Sales Report for an imaginary Coffee shop created in Excel, it  provides interactive,  visually engaging and a fundamental insights into the sales activities and trends of this organisation, providing key performance indicators such as average price of products, revenue earned, relationship between time and products sales.
+Attached to this readme are pictures of the visualization and an excel file containing all about the project for a purview

 **Key Tasks Performed**_